 Taxes are a pain — both the annual ritual of figuring out what is owed to the IRS and the process of giving it up.
 It’s no surprise that carping about taxes is a national pastime.

-The 2012 Taxpayer Attitude Survey, released by the IRS Oversight Board a year ago, indicates that a vast majority of Americans have an issue with cheating on taxes: 87 percent of the 1,500 respondents said that behavior is unacceptable.
+Still, as a matter of principle, the vast majority of Americans disapprove of cheating on taxes: In the 2014 Taxpayer Attitude Survey, released by the IRS Oversight Board, 86 percent of the 1,002 respondents said that cheating on taxes is unacceptable.
 Only 11 percent were tolerant of cheating “a little here and there or as much as possible.”

 Common tax cheats

 The means of cheating is — for middle-class cheaters — pretty mundane, as NOLO explains in this article:

 Most people cheat by deliberately underreporting income.
 A government study found the bulk of the underreporting of income was done by self-employed restaurateurs, clothing store owners, and — you’ll no doubt be shocked — car dealers.
 Telemarketers and salespeople came in next, followed by doctors, lawyers (heavens!), accountants (heavens, again!), and hairdressers.